lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-03-19-revisiting_demillo.md

 So I owe the authors a debt of gratitude for giving me this example, for although I had seen it elsewhere they must be the original source.

-A lot of code was still being written in assembly language, but new programming languages were emerging regularly:
-Pascal and its derivatives, Modula and Ada, alongside systems programming languages such as BLISS, BCPL and C.
-The UNIX operating system, coded in C, was announced in 1971, and the Xerox Alto workstation, coded in BCPL, appeared a couple of years later.
-Both of these would become hugely influential to the future of computer science.
-I'm trying to understand why anyone working in this era would write a paper asserting (in the abstract)
-"It is felt that ease of formal verification should not dominate program language design."

 "So far, there has been little philosophical discussion of making software reliable rather than verifiable."